ibm-cloud-docs/cloud-object-storage/tutorials/web-application.md

 mimetype: 'image/jpeg' }
 ```

-While bragging is unseemly, the feedback from our callback
-declares the application has "uploaded file successfully" when tested.
+The feedback from our callback declares the application has "uploaded file successfully" when tested.

 ![localtest1](https://s3.us.cloud-object-storage.appdomain.cloud/docs-resources/web-app-tutorial-019-success.jpg){: caption="Figure 9.
 Success!"}

 #### Image retrieval and display
 {: #tutorial-image-display}

-Remember, back in `app.js`, the line of code `app.use('/gallery', galleryRouter);`
-tells the express framework to use that router when the `/gallery` route is requested.
-That router, if you recall, uses `galleryController.js` , we define the
-`getGalleryImages` function, the signature of which we have seen previously.
-Using the same `s3`
-object that we set up for our image upload function, we call the function that is named
-`listObjectsV2`.
-This function returns the index data defining each of the
-objects in our bucket.
-To display images within HTML, we need an image URL for each
-JPEG image in our `web-images` bucket to display in our view template.
-The
-closure with the data object returned by `listObjectsV2` contains metadata
-about each object in our bucket.
+Remember back in `app.js`, the line of code `app.use('/gallery', galleryRouter);` tells the express framework to use that router when the `/gallery` route is requested.
+That router, if you recall, uses `galleryController.js` , we define the `getGalleryImages` function, the signature of which we have seen previously.
+Using the same `s3` object that we set up for our image upload function, we call the function that is named `listObjectsV2`.
+This function returns the index data defining each of the objects in our bucket.
+To display images within HTML, we need an image URL for each JPEG image in our `web-images` bucket to display in our view template.
+The closure with the data object returned by `listObjectsV2` contains metadata about each object in our bucket.

-The code loops through the `bucketContents` searching for any object key ending in ".jpg," and
-create a parameter to pass to the S3 `getSignedUrl` function.
-This
-function returns a signed URL for any object when we provide the
-object’s bucket name and key.
-In the callback function, we save each URL
-in an array, and pass it to the HTTP Server response method `res.render`
-as the value to a property named `imageUrls`.
+The code loops through the `bucketContents` searching for any object key ending in ".jpg," and create a parameter to pass to the S3 `getSignedUrl` function.
+This function returns a signed URL for any object when we provide the object’s bucket name and key.
+In the callback function, we save each URL in an array, and pass it to the HTTP Server response method `res.render` as the value to a property named `imageUrls`.

 ```javascript
 //...